ynslee/Cart_Value_Calculation/README.md

 # Wolt Delivery Fee Calculator 🛒

 ## Getting started
-Follow the instruction to use delivery calculator
+Follow the instruction to use delivery calculator 🧮

 ### Prerequisities
 #### 1\.
 Setup virtual environment
-Python should be upgrade to Python 3.6 or upper
+Python should be upgrade to Python 3.6 or upper before running the following command
 ```
 $ python -m venv myvenv
 ```